Skip to main content

 A note on permissions

-Within a brand, all standard users share the same access.
-There's no fine-grained permission model today, so you can't, for example, give one teammate access to only certain projects or restrict them from negotiating deals.
+Within a brand, all Admins and Team Members share the same operational access.
+There's no fine-grained permission model today, so you can't give one teammate access to only certain projects or restrict them from specific actions like negotiating deals.

-In practice, this works well for most teams because creator marketing is collaborative by nature, but it's worth knowing.
-If you have a use case that needs more granularity, reach out to the Scoop team so we can factor it into the roadmap.
+In practice this works well for most teams since creator marketing is collaborative by nature, but it's worth knowing upfront.
+If you have a use case that needs more granularity, reach out to the Scoop team and we'll factor it into the roadmap.

 Removing a teammate